ghb24/NECI_STABLE/docs/neci/run.rst

 **WRITEPOPS**
     Print out the current walker population to POPSFILE.
 **VARYSHIFT**
-    Exit fixed shift phase and allow the shift to vary according to FCIQMC.
+    Exit fixed shift phase and allow the shift to vary according to [FCIQMC]_.
 **NMCYC** [ncycles]
     Change the number of Monte Carlo cycles to perform.
 **TAU** [tau]